isaacnmm/pestpolicy-hugo2XX/content/posts/leafguard/index.md

 LeafGuard offers a comprehensive and strong warranty, reflecting their confidence in their product:

 * **No-Clog Guarantee:** LeafGuard guarantees that your gutters will "never clog" for as long as you own your home.
 If they do clog, LeafGuard promises to **clean them for free**.
 This is a significant commitment.
-* **Lifetime Finish Warranty (ScratchGuard� Paint Finish):** The patented ScratchGuard� paint finish on LeafGuard gutters is warranted not to blister, flake, chip, crack, peel, split, rot, red rust, or structurally deteriorate as a direct result of manufacturing defects under ordinary wear conditions.
+* **Lifetime Finish Warranty (ScratchGuard Paint Finish):** The patented ScratchGuard paint finish on LeafGuard gutters is warranted not to blister, flake, chip, crack, peel, split, rot, red rust, or structurally deteriorate as a direct result of manufacturing defects under ordinary wear conditions.
 This warranty also lasts for the life of the property for the original owner.
 * **Transferable Warranty:** The "Lifetime Finish Warranty" is transferable to subsequent owners, though the duration becomes prorated for secondary owners (typically up to 50 years from original installation, with the percentage of coverage decreasing over time).
 The "no-clog" guarantee generally remains for as long as the original owner owns the home, but its transferability should be confirmed directly with the dealer.

 It's always recommended to obtain and review the specific warranty document from your LeafGuard dealer to understand all terms, conditions, and any exclusions.